Easy Graham Cracker Oven Toffee (5 ingredients)

 • Light brown sugar is acceptable, but doesn't have as much brown sugar flavor.

-• There's no need to line the cookie sheet with aluminum foil or parchment paper or prepare it with cooking spray.
+• You don't need to line the cookie sheet with aluminum foil or parchment paper, or prepare it with cooking spray.
 The butter in the toffee keeps it from sticking to the pan.

 • Don't overcook the toffee; it will become too hard to spread over the graham crackers.